top of page

 • Alpha arbutin

-How does this Discoloration Serum work?
+How Does This Discoloration Serum work?

 It contains multiple tyrosinase inhibitors that stop the production of melanin in the skin via multiple pathways, leading to brighter and more even skin tone.
 In addition to that azelaic acid present in this formula helps gently exfoliate the skin while soothing ingredients like Centella Asiatica and allantoin help soothe the skin and lessen the risk of skin irritation.

-Benefits and Drawbacks of this Discoloration Serum
+Benefits And Drawbacks Of This Discoloration Serum

 Benefits